Taiwopeter-babs/Terminal-Todo-List-with-Python/README.md

 # Basic photo roll with python
 This mini application was built to test my python skills in graphical user interfaces.
-You would find that tkinter was used, though i had to update PIL.
-You might find that ANTIALIAS is deprecated, feel free to use Resampling.LANCZOS
+The tkinter was used to display the graphical interface and Python Imaging Library (PIL) was used for processing.